andrewpbray/python-for-r-users/labs/lab-05.md

     `pypenguins` that contains only numerical data.
 1. Extract the values from this dictionary and put them into a numpy array called `pg_array`.
-You may need to fiddle with it to get it just right, but aim for a 344 x 5 array of floats.
+You may need to fiddle with it to get it just right, but aim for a 344 x 5 array of floats (the number of rows may be less depending on how you removed NAs).

 3. Split the array into three separate arrays, each one containing data from a different year.
 This combines two steps: making a *boolean